-- 9.4.1 The Parties will ensure that staff working in integrated services have the right training and education required to deliver professional standards of care and meet any professional regulatory requirements. - 9.4.2 The IJB and the Parties shall ensure that staff will be supported if they raise concerns relating to practice that endangers the safety of service users and other wrong doing in line with local policies and regulatory requirements. - 9.4.3 Staff employed by NHS Grampian are bound to follow the NHS Staff Governance Standard.
-This Standard is recognised as being very laudable and the IJB will encourage it to be adopted for all staff involved in the delivery of delegated services.
-The Staff Governance Standard requires all NHS Boards to demonstrate that staff are: - Well informed; - Appropriately trained and developed; - Involved in decisions which affect them; - Treated fairly and consistently, with dignity and respect, in an environment where diversity is valued; and
+- 9.4.1 The Parties will ensure that staff working in integrated services have the right training and education required to deliver professional standards of care and meet any professional regulatory requirements. - 9.4.2 The IJB and the Parties shall ensure that staff will be supported if they raise concerns relating to practice that endangers the safety of service users and other wrongdoing in line with local policies and regulatory requirements.
+There are three main Whistleblowing policies relevant to the IJB the National Whistleblowing Standards, Aberdeen City Council's Whistleblowing Policy and the IJB's Whistleblowing Policy.